josdemmers/Diablo4Companion/README.md

 ## Configurations

 Currently the following system presets are included:
+- 1920x1080_SMF_en: SDR (HDR off) with font set to medium for the English language.
 - 2560x1440_SMF_en: SDR (HDR off) with font set to medium for the English language.

 Feel free to share you system presets with me so I can add them to the app.